 He sees a shard of glass on the floor; he uses it to cut the Hot Shot branding on his hand and then sees the container for Cuppliance on the floor as Abi sings her song in the background while being "made a star" by Judge Wraith.

 He's only working on building credits now, riding his bike in the middle of the night, conserving toothpaste, eating leftover scraps from other lunches.
 He's working hard while that Hot Shots branding is still active on his hand and practicing a dance routine in his room at night.

 The branding is gone and he has his 15 million merits; what's his plan?
 He gets the ticket

 And ohhh.
 He has that shard of glass from the screens in his room.
 He's going for blood.

 He waits backstage while Glee and everyone else dances and sing around him; Hammond gets a call for "an ethnic one," looks like Bing is headed to the big time!

 He's brought the empty box of Cuppliance, so he won't even be drugged when he goes on stage, good planning, Bing.
 He starts off about right, dancing and taking his shirt off, to Swift and Judge Charity's delight, but then takes out his glass shard and holds it to his throat.

-His speech is better heard in it's entirety, but it's a railing against the death of authenticity, the numbing of us, the culling of :fake fodder" and the end of wonder in it's natural form.
-Wonder, which is packaged and augmented and pressed through 20 thousand filters until it's a bunch of blinking nights in screens we can't turn off.
+His speech is better heard in it's entirety, but it's a railing against the death of authenticity, the numbing of us, the culling of "fake fodder" and the end of wonder in its natural form.
+Wonder, which is packaged and augmented and pressed through 20 thousand filters until it's a bunch of blinking lights in screens we can't turn off.
 It's turned into "one more ugly joke in a kingdom of ugly jokes."

 Judge Hope respects his voice; it's the most heartfelt thing he's felt since Hot Shot began!
 He likes Bing's "stuff" and he'd like to hear him speak again.